skycoin/skycoin-web/MULTICOIN-INFO.md

 class in the [CoinService.coins](src/app/services/coin.service.ts) array.
 That must be done in the `CoinService.loadAvailableCoins` function.

+After that, you must add the host name of the coin node to the `defaultCoinHosts` array, inside [electron/src/electron-main.js](electron/src/electron-main.js).
+For example, if the node is in `https://node.skycoin.net`, you must add a new entry with `node.skycoin.net`.

+To finish, add the node URL (`https://node.skycoin.net`, for example) in the `connect-src` section of the `Content-Security-Policy` header defined in [docker/images/nginx.conf](docker/images/nginx.conf).

 ## Additional information about the header images

 The image indicated in `imageName` is the one that will be shown in the upper part of the wallet, as the background